by Brian Hioe

 Much scrutiny from the pan-Green camp has focused on Lee’s elite background, as the daughter of former Kaohsiung city councilor Lee Jung-chung (李榮宗), as potentially a reason as to why she would be willing to plagiarize a master’s thesis rather than do her work.
 The Taiwan Statebuilding Party, a pan-Green Third Force party formed after the Sunflower Movement, alleged on Saturday that, as former KMT legislator Ho Tsai-feng (侯彩鳳) and recently deceased KMT Kaohsiung city council speaker Hsu Kun-yuan (許崑源) were also at Institute of Public Affairs Management at National Sun Yat-sen University and were on the committee that examined Lee’s thesis, this could suggest political favoritism.
 KMT legislator Yu Yueh-hsia (游月霞) has also been accused of having obtained a master’s degree through her political connections, despite only having held a vocational high school degree before she was elected as legislator.

 For its part, the KMT has centered criticisms on Presidential Office secretary-general Su Jia-chyuan and Pingtung county commissioner Pan Men-an, claiming that they have committed acts of plagiarism.
-Mainland Affairs Council minister Chen Ming-tong is also accused of having served as the doctoral supervisor of many pan-Green politicians, including Control Yuan head Chen Chu, and having allowed them to easily obtain a doctorate.
+Mainland Affairs Council minister Chen Ming-tong is also accused of having served as the doctoral supervisor of many pan-Green politicians and having allowed them to easily obtain degrees.

 Academics involved in Lee’s master’s thesis have sought to defend themselves.
 This includes National Dong Hwa University vice president Chu Chin-peng (朱景鵬), who served on the thesis committee, former National Sun Yat-sen University Institute of China and Asia-Pacific Studies head Lin Teh-chang (林德昌), and Chinese Social and Economic Research Institute head Chao Su-cheng (趙甦成), and National Sun Yat-sen University president Cheng Ying-yao (鄭英耀).